Sword Of Stalingrad

 Setup Photo:

-My first Overlord scenario was a good experience.
-We played it two players and I took axis side and my opponent took allies.
-Axis advanced in the center and left sections and soon cleared all resistance and destroy the soviet armor that lunched a counterattack in allies’ right flank.
-The battle of the hills was more bloody.
-Allies threw all their reserves into the battle and temporary stopped the German advance but then axis became more concentrated in their right section.
-They lunch more attacks there and took South Station.
-Allies counterattacked the axis’ unit in the South Station but only reduced it down to 1 figure.
-Axis then destroy the counterattacking soviet infantry and easy won the game at the score of 17-6.
+My first Overlord scenario was a great experience.
+We played with two players, where I took the Axis side and my opponent took the Allies.
+The Axis advanced in the center and left sections, quickly clearing all resistance and destroying the Soviet armor that had launched a counterattack on the Allies’ right flank.
+The battle for the hills was more intense, though.
+The Allies threw all their reserves into the fight and temporarily stopped the German advance, but then the Axis concentrated their forces on the right section.

 End Photo: